 It’s best if you make a special appointment to talk about things that are worrying you.
 It’s hard to have a serious discussion in a casual encounter or when your child is there.

-Here are some ideas for talking about disagreements with mental health professionals:
+Here are some ideas for talking with mental health professionals about disagreements:

 - Say honestly what’s bothering you and be specific about your concerns.

 - Try not to criticise the professional or the service the professional works for.
 You’re much more likely to get a helpful response if the professional feels you’re working together.

 - Listen to what the professional says about the issue – you might hear some interesting ideas.

 - Consider taking someone with you if the matter is serious or complicated.
 Let the professional know beforehand that you’re bringing someone with you.

 If you’re still unhappy after you’ve talked to the professional, you can make an appointment to speak to the professional’s supervisor, team leader or manager.
 Most services have policies and procedures to sort out differences between parents and staff members.

 If you’re still not satisfied, you can contact the service’s regional or head office, or raise your concerns with the relevant professional body.